mendix/docs/content/developerportal/deploy/troubleshooting-iis.md

 ### 3.3 Incorrect Response When Using Invalid Credentials

-I can sign in, but when entering an invalid password my login page shows 'server not found' instead of invalid login.
+You can sign in, but when entering an invalid password the login page shows 'server not found' instead of invalid login.

 Some IIS installations hide the content of any response that isn't HTTP status code 200-OK.
 If you enter invalid credentials during a Mendix login, Mendix returns a status code in the 400-range to indicate unauthorized access.
 This response also contains a JSON string with the response we want to show to the user.

 Mendix cannot work if IIS is hiding detailed error messages.
 You need to turn on 'Detailed Error Messages'.
-The instruction on how to change this setting on your website can be found on the Microsoft website here: [IIS7 : HOW TO enable the detailed error messages for the website while browsed from for the client browsers](https://blogs.msdn.microsoft.com/rakkimk/2007/05/25/iis7-how-to-enable-the-detailed-error-messages-for-the-website-while-browsed-from-for-the-client-browsers/)
+The instructions on how to change this setting for your website can be found on the Microsoft website here: [IIS7 : HOW TO enable the detailed error messages for the website while browsed from for the client browsers](https://blogs.msdn.microsoft.com/rakkimk/2007/05/25/iis7-how-to-enable-the-detailed-error-messages-for-the-website-while-browsed-from-for-the-client-browsers/)

 ### 3.4 Reviewing the Mendix App Log